-I am a researcher and lecturer at the Philosophy Department of the University of Graz, Austria.
-Previously, I also worked at the University of Tokyo (where I will soon return to as a Marie Skłodowska-Curie fellow) and at the College of Charleston.
+I am a researcher and lecturer at the Section Moral and Political Philosophy of the University of Graz, Austria.
+Currently, I am working at the University of Tokyo, where I am leading a Marie Skłodowska-Curie project.

 My main areas of research are metaethics and moral psychology.
 In particular, I am interested in the validity and metaethical relevance of empirical studies on morality (such as studies on folk moral objectivism, the evolution of morality, and moral judgements’ relation to emotions).

 Further research interests include basic needs, distributive justice, environmental ethics and the philosophy of Albert Camus.

 My articles have been published in journals such as Synthese, Inquiry and Review of Philosophy and Psychology.
 Most of them can be downloaded at Publications.